Algernon Keith-Falconer, 9th Earl of Kintore

-Algernon Hawkins Thomond Keith-Falconer, 9th Earl of Kintore, 11th Lord Falconer of Halkerton, 9th Lord Keith of Inverurie and Keith Hall, Chief of Clan Keith, (12 August 1852 - 3 March 1930), was a British politician and colonial governor.
+Algernon Hawkins Thomond Keith-Falconer, 9th Earl of Kintore, Chief of Clan Keith, (12 August 1852 - 3 March 1930), was a British politician and colonial governor.

 Early life

 Keith-Falconer was born at Lixmount House, in Trinity, Edinburgh, on 12 August 1852.
 He was the eldest son of Francis Keith Falconer, 8th Earl of Kintore and his wife Louisa Madeleine, née Hawkins.
 Among his siblings were Hon.
 Dudley Metcalfe Courtenay Keith-Falconer (who died unmarried), Hon.
 Ion Keith-Falconer (who married Gwendolen Bevan, a daughter of banker Robert Cooper Lee Bevan of Fosbury House), Lady Madeleine Dora Keith-Falconer (who married Capt.
 Francis Henry Tonge), Lady Blanche Catherine Keith-Falconer (who married Col. Granville Roland Francis Smith of Duffield Hall, a son of MP Rowland Smith).

 He was educated at Eton and Trinity College, Cambridge.

 Career

 In 1880, Lord Kintore was the unsuccessful Conservative candidate for Chelsea.
 He succeeded to his father's titles upon his father's death in 1880, was appointed First Government Whip in the House of Lords in 1885 and was a Lord-in-waiting from 1885 to 1886 and from 1895 to 1905.
 In 1886, he was invested as a Privy Counsellor.
 In 1913 he was elected a Senior Deputy Speaker of the House of Lords.